knayad/fizzBuzz/README.md

 # fizzBuzz.js

-Successfully completed a common interview question.
+Successfully completed a common interview question to build a fliter-type function.